KirilStrezikozin/BakeMaster-Blender-Addon/docs/pages/advanced/nolimits.rst

 With BakeMaster, you can easily configure Channel Packs and have any maps packed.

+.. todo:: Slideshow showing how to create and configure a Channel Pack.

 .. admonition:: Channel Pack type
     :class: important